 How will it effect my plans to subdivide?

 One type of covenant that will restrict your intention to subdivide is where a Land Covenant includes a clause prohibiting further subdivision.
 Land Covenants are considered a private agreement and therefore outweigh any zoning rules that the local council may allow.
 Councils are not required to consider any existing Land Covenants noted on a Record of Title when reviewing any subdivision applications, and there have been instances where Councils have issued a Resource Consent allowing a subdivision to proceed, but the owner of the land has been unable to legally subdivide the property due to a no further subdivision clause contained in existing Land Covenants.

 What can I do?

 It is imperative that before you proceed to either purchase property with the intention of subdividing, or apply for subdivision consent for a property you already own, that you ensure there is no prohibition on any future subdivision.

 There are ways that Land Covenants can be varied or removed, however these are time consuming and will incur additional costs.

-Please contact our resident expert, Amy Christie if you require assistance.
+Please contact our resident expert, Amy Cowan if you require assistance.